visgl/luma.gl/docs/developer-guide/profiling.md

 ## Performance Profiling

+`device.createQuerySet()` can be used to create GPU queries that

+- Occlusion Queries always supported.
-Queries are supported if available.
+- Timestamp Queries are supported if the `timestamp-query` feature is available, check with `device.features.has('timestamp-query')`.

+`QuerySet` instances can be supplied when creating `RenderPass` and `ComputePass` instances.

+Results are available through `commandEncoder.resolveQuerySet()`